Forum Sponsors

 These visionary companies help make the Film Independent Forum possible.

-In the 86 years since its founding in 1936, the DGA has fought for the economic and creative rights of its members; protected their ability to financially benefit from the reuse of their work; established strong pension and health plans; and established jurisdiction in new technologies and distribution platforms.
+Since its founding in 1936, the DGA has fought for the economic and creative rights of its members; protected their ability to financially benefit from the reuse of their work; established strong pension and health plans; and established jurisdiction in new technologies and distribution platforms.
 Today we represent almost 19,000 directors and members of the directorial team working in film, television, commercials, new media and other audiovisual media.

 SAGindie promotes the working relationship between professional actors and passionate independent filmmakers.
 Since its formation in 1997, SAGindie has been traveling to film festivals, trade shows, and conventions spreading the word: Just because your film isn’t produced by a studio doesn’t mean you can’t use professional talent.
 As a free resource, SAGindie offers filmmakers clarity and kinship by guiding them through the SAG-AFTRA signatory process, making it even easier to hire professional actors, regardless of budget.
 SAGindie is made possible by a grant from the SAG-AFTRA Producers Industry Advancement & Cooperative Fund.